 Genital Herpes Increases Risk Of Cervical Cancer

-Dec 01, 2025 · 11 min read
+11 min read

 The quiet hum of the clinic felt amplified as Sarah sat across from her doctor, the words "genital herpes" echoing in her mind.
 She knew it was a common STI, but a nagging worry gnawed at her.
-During their discussion, the doctor mentioned something about an increased risk of cervical cancer, and Sarah's heart skipped a beat.
+But during their discussion, the doctor mentioned something about an increased risk of cervical cancer, and Sarah's heart skipped a beat.
 How could a seemingly manageable infection possibly be linked to such a serious disease?

 Many women share similar concerns when faced with a diagnosis of genital herpes.
 While it's true that genital herpes itself doesn't directly cause cervical cancer, the connection between the two is more nuanced and revolves around the increased vulnerability to other infections, particularly the human papillomavirus (HPV), which is a primary cause of cervical cancer.
 Understanding this relationship is crucial for making informed decisions about your health and preventive care.